ludovico85/GIS-RESOURCES/README.md

 # GIS-TIPS-AND-TRICKS

-The repo contains some tips and tricks on the GIS world and in particular of QGIS.
+The repo contains some tips and tricks of the GIS world and in particular of QGIS.